-All this is achieved in a fixed time scale, from an hour to a series of days.
+All this is achieved in a fixed time scale, from a handful of hours to a full day.

 Our process enables participants to quickly communicate their ideas before collaboratively iterating and transferring them into a single story arch, narrative, idea or question.
 We find this approach not only focuses and empowers both the mentors and the participants, but also creates a number of additional outcomes and new ideas.

 Part of our distinct identity is to bring together young people from diverse backgrounds, thought leaders in tech and creative trailblazers in one space for world-class events.

 Working with young people and forward-thinking companies and global organisations, we design and deliver a range of events, bootcamps, hackathons to create ideas and solutions to BIG tech challenges.

 Our Discovery workshops surface the BIG tech questions we all should be asking, while our Scouting bootcamps find young people - and potential new talent - to help find solutions to the questions.

 ThinkNation mentors are crucial to what makes us so special.
 From C-level executives and hackers, to rappers and rally drivers, they bring insight, expertise and credibility to our collective efforts.